ENate/spring-kafka-examples/README.md

+### Example of kafka spring Application:

-This is an example of a Java EE application together with RESTful webservice.
-It is basically a demonstration of a CRUD application using Spring, Hibernate together with Maven.
-The view is rendered by JSP, JSF, CSS, HTML.
+This is an example of a springboot application with RESTful webservices.
+The aim of this application is to demonstrate the usefulness of kafka in distributed applications.
+Several types of compatible APIs are combined to achieve a full fledge distributed application.